YuriLeonel/YuriLeonel/README.md

 ### On this GitHub you will see a little of my studies
 - 🌤  Currently working on [SEK](https://sek.io/) and developing my skills on Typescript, Vue3 and Nuxt3
-- 😁 Almost finishing the Analysis and Systems Development course
+- 😁 Graduated in Analysis and Systems Development
-- 🤔 Imagination is everything as said Albert Einstein, have you imagined something different today?
+- 🤔 Imagination is everything as said Albert Einstein.
+Have you imagined something different today?

 Meet me on [linkedin 📱](https://www.linkedin.com/in/yurileonel/)